We will guide you step by step on how easily you can Install Apache & configure the server:-

 sudo systemctl restart apache2.service

-To test PHP 7.2 settings with Apache2, create a phpinfo.php file in Apache2 root directory by running the commands below
+To test PHP 7.2 settings with Apache2, create a phpinfo.php file in the Apache2 root directory by running the commands below

 sudo nano /var/www/html/phpinfo.php